 Bruce Cloud of Billy Ward and the Dominoes committed suicide in 1968 at age 36.

 Kurt Cobain, leader of Nirvana, blasted himself in the head with a shotgun in a room above his garage in April 1994, at age 27.
 His body was not found until three days later.
+Rolling Stone magazine reported that at least 68 fans committed “copycat suicides.”
+Nirvana’s album Nevermind, which sold ten million copies, promoted the philosophy that nothing matters, there is no meaning to life.
+Nirvana songs included “I Hate Myself, I Want to Die.”
 Cobain’s first band was called Fecal Matter (Pamela Des Barres, Rock Bottom, pp. 54-55).
 He decorated his first apartment with blood-splattered baby dolls hanging by their necks and spray-painted his neighborhood with the words “ABORT CHRIST,” “GOD IS GAY,” and “HOMO SEX RULES.”
 There was garbage and rotting food all over his Seattle house.
 “When the Cobains tried to hire some help, the maid walked into their house, then ran out screaming, ‘Satan lives here!’”
 (Moser, Rock Stars, p.
 43).
+The promoted by Nirvana as nihilism.
+The band’s album Nevermind, which sold ten million copies, promoted the philosophy that nothing matters, there is no meaning to life.

 Vincent Crane committed suicide in February 1989 at age 45 by overdosing on sleeping pills.